Danielkague/Ai_social_platform/AI_SERVICES_DEPLOYMENT.md

 - Make sure the `scripts/requirements.txt` file exists and contains all necessary dependencies
 - The build command uses `requirements.txt` (not `../requirements-simple.txt`)
 - Each service should have its own port configuration
 - Health check endpoints are available at `/health` for both services
+- Multiple build command options are provided as fallbacks